bjcosta/landscaping/README.md

 There are very specific requirements around grey-water usage often with specific rules in different areas.
 I know some grey-water usage is permitted in my local area, however there are very specific ruling around how deep it is and where it is located.
 I will look into this later, but I believe it is permitted to use grey-water from a clothes washing machine but not other forms.

-TODO : I found a group to contact in the local area, but they have some decent info on greywater use: http://happyearth.com.au/greywater/
+Interesting found a group to contact in the local area, but they have some decent info on greywater use: http://happyearth.com.au/greywater/

-## Soil
+# Soil

 The type of soil available will have a large impact on the decisions made.
 In all cases soil can be built up and improved with a lot of effort.
 The two extremes are sandy soil and clay soil.
 Both can be improved through the ongoing addition of organic matter to the soil.